bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

     A direct consequence of Equation 5-7 is that *any* preprocessing transformations done to the training data needs to be accounted for in the Jacobian determinant.
-As is standard in neural networks, the input data is often pre-processed to a range usually in some interval near :math:`[-1, 1]` (e.g. shifting and scaling normalization).
+As is standard in neural networks, the input data is often preprocessed to a range usually in some interval near :math:`[-1, 1]` (e.g. shifting and scaling normalization).
     If you don't account for this in the loss function, you are not actually generating a probability and the typical comparisons you see in papers